Quillen cohomology of enriched operads: Introduction

-\underline{\textbf{Acknowledgements.}} This paper is part of the author's PhD thesis, written under the supervision of Mr. Yonatan Harpaz at Universit{\'e} Paris 13.
+\underline{\textbf{Acknowledgements.}} This paper is part of the author's PhD thesis, written under the supervision of Yonatan Harpaz at {Universit{\'e} Sorbonne Paris Nord}.
 The author is greatly indebted to his advisor for suggesting the problems and for carefully reading earlier drafts of the paper.
+The author also extends gratitude to the anonymous referees for their valuable comments and suggestions, which have greatly contributed to improving the paper.
+Special thanks to one referee for providing an idea that allowed the author to significantly improve the computation of $\Tw(\E_n)$.
+The author acknowledges support from the French project ANR-16-CE40-0003 ChroK.